TimeZynk/mongo/doc/03-types.md

 #### UNDEFINED

 MongoDB undefined values are even more intended only for internal use, since reading an undefined value returns null.
-Consequently, undefined values are both written and read as nil.
+Consequently, undefined values are both written and read as `nil`.

 ## Define a custom codec